ransh93/Color-optimal-Sampling/README.md

 In order to run our code, you can follow this guied and ask some quistions using our personal emails (presented at the end)

 Assumptions:

 1. Under ...\root\dataset\ilsvrc2012\ there should be three sub-directories: 'train', test', 'val'.
 2. Images should be contained in a subfolder under each of the above dirs.
 For example: ...\test\1\*.JPEG.

-Files:
+<b>Files:<b>

 1. train.py - used to train the 'generic' network.
 2. train_specific.py - used to train the 'specific' network.
 3. test.py - used to run a test that reports PSNR & MSE statistics and sample images.
 4. gen_graphs.py - used to create two heatmap graphs: PSNR, MSE.

 Training: